blessme247/bolebration2/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a React project that was bootstrapped with Vite.

 This project is a web application for ticket registration, ticket purchase, food order and QR code scanning for a social event.